AbstractThinker0/tadabor/README.md

 - Node.js
 - npm

 Once you have satisfied the prerequisites, you can install and start the application.
-Clone the app, and from its directory run:
+Clone the repository and from its directory run:

 1. `npm install`
 2. `npm start`